techdivision/import-docs/pages/02.documentation/02.installation/docs.md

 > Runs and tested on version Fedora 20 (64-bit).

-We  also provide `.rpm` [files for Fedora](#), one for `runtime` and `distribution` for download.
+We  also provide `.rpm` <a href="{{site.home_url}}downloads#fedora" target="_blank" class="external no-images">files for fedora</a>, one for `runtime` and `distribution` for download.
 A double-click triggers the installation process.
 Doing this will invoke the system default package manager and will guide you through the installation process.

 > Please install the runtime first, as it is a dependency of the distribution.